logicmonitor/k8s-argus/README.md

 > :warning: **Archived**: We are no more maintainig this codebase.
-See docker images on docker hub or respective public repositories where logicmonitor host/push images.
+See docker images on docker hub or respective public image registries where logicmonitor host/push images.

 <p align="center"><img src="./logo.png"></p>